johndoe0920/azureml-examples/cli/endpoints/scheduledScaling/README.md

 This solution uses a simple C# project that runs in Azure Functions.
 It's intended to be deployed via an ARM deployment using the template files in the `deployment` folder and sets up all the necessary resources to set up scheduling for your deployment.

+## Video Demo

+We have a recorded demo that explains the basics of how this works [here](https://microsoft-my.sharepoint.com/:v:/p/rowagne/ETDcQO0RbhdPgUO4LGbO0wcBJHtTUF1Bnp3XtWD8N0zIUw?email=Ross.Wagner%40microsoft.com).

 ## Prerequisities

 In order to properly use this solution, it is expected: